nbpapps/Convert2POP/README.md

 One of the hardest parts for me when thinking about protocols, is when and where to use them.
 I understand the principle behind them, and I’ve read posts and seen videos on how to use them but could not figuring out of the use.

 So I decided to make a basic project, that is used so often in IOS development - getting data from the network.
+Using this app, I will show how to implement protocols.

 There are 3 branches in this repo: